wangxingchen2930/algorithm-and-data-structure/README.md

 # algorithm-and-data-structure

-I created this repository to summarize basic algorithms and data structures.
+This repository is created to summarize basic algorithms and data structures.

 ## Acknowledgements